email@example.com | 416-922-5474 ext 242

 - Moral Theology / Christian Ethics

-- "The Story of Max," Encountering Earth: Thinking Theologically with a More-Than Human-World. ed.
-Timothy Harvie, Matthew Eaton, and Trevor Bechtel.
-Eugene, OR: Cascade Books, 2017.
+- “The Story of Max.”
+Harvie, Eaton, and Bechtel eds., Encountering Earth: Thinking Theologically with a More-Than Human-World.
+Eugene, OR: Cascade Books, 2018.

 |Appointment Status||College||TST Teaching Category|